 Growth mindset is the the idea that we can grow our brain’s capacity to learn and to solve problems.

 A long time client recently said to me “I love that you’re always enterprising.”
-It was probably one of the best compliments that I’ve ever gotten.
+It is probably one of the best compliments that I’ve ever gotten.
 Enterprising means having or showing initiative and resourcefulness.
 It is a great adjective to describe me and also happens to relate to a book that I’ve been reading about the importance of having a growth mindset.

 The book is called MindSet by Stanford professor Carol Dweck and is based on her research of fixed versus growth mindset.
 If you’ve read popular management books like Good to Great you may already have an appreciation for the importance of mindset in the workplace and life.
-Carol’s book made it crystal clear for me.

 The very core of who we are is a reflection of our mindset.
 People who have a fixed mindset believe high achievers have innate ability and intelligence.
 They don’t place much value on effort or believe that a person can change and grow beyond their current station in life.